The Space Between

 Barbara, Dominique and Rex have spent their entire counselling careers working with couples and families as well as with individuals where the focus of the work has been human relationships.
 We have many thousands of client contact hours between us, and so bring a unique and solid body of experience to this training.
 This course will be experience-led and aims to equip students with the skills and confidence to begin/develop working with couples - we aim to be more doing and less reading/writing.
 We have all developed our own individual styles through many years of practice and these, along with other, approaches will inform most of the training.

 Is the Course Accredited?

-We are actively working towards achieving recognised status of the course through the National Counselling Society and are aiming to have completed this process by the summer of 2019.
+The Space Between holds recognised status with the National Counselling Society.
 Bristol Relationships is an organisational member of the National Counselling Society and we abide by their Code of Ethical Practice.